 There are several lessons the U.S. could take from Singapore’s systems, the first being equitable funding methods.
 The U.S. spends more on education than most developed countries, ranking third in spending per student according to the Organization for Economic Cooperation and Development.
 Roughly 90 percent of these funds are raised through a combination of state funding and local property taxes.
 However, this system has produced large budget disparities between districts.
 Unable to raise capital through local taxes, more impoverished neighborhoods are forced to rely on state funds, unsteady sources that tend to drop during economic downturns.
 While legislation and court decisions have tried to mend the gap between poorer and more well-off districts, it has done little to create an equitable environment.
 For example, it is more difficult and costly for schools with many disadvantaged students to recruit and retain high-quality teachers.
 Additionally, these schools have populations that have higher rates of disabilities or social services, which require additional resources to address.

 Second, the U.S. needs to adopt a more stringent system for teacher recruitment and training.
-Currently, the U.S. has a much less rigorous selection process for admission into teacher preparation programs than most other high performing countries.
+Currently, the U.S. has a much less rigorous selection process for admission into teacher preparation programs than most other high-performing countries.
 In 2013, the average minimum GPA requirement for these programs was 2.6, while the average of students who were actually admitted was recorded at 3.24.
 Other evidence suggests that lower-performing education programs produce more than 60 percent of the nation’s middle school math teachers.
 Of these graduates, underperforming teachers were more likely to be placed in schools with a higher percentage of students in poverty.
 Conversely, the most prepared educators were more likely to work in wealthier districts.
-In addition to their placements, many educators face financial issues that discourage recruitment and hinder day to day activities.
-On top of high student debt, lower budgets and declining salaries, many teachers are forced to spend their own money on supplies, further limiting resources available to themselves and students.
+In addition to their placements, many educators face financial issues that discourage recruitment and hinder day-to-day activities.
+On top of high student debt, lower budgets, and declining salaries, many teachers are forced to spend their own money on supplies, further limiting resources available to themselves and their students.

 In comparison, Singapore boasts a more robust and comprehensive program for selecting and preparing prospective teachers.
 Candidates are chosen from the top one-third of graduating secondary schools (ages 12 to 17) and are well-financed during their training.
 The MOE automatically awards generous tuition grants to citizens, which typically cover 50 to 80 percent of course fees.
 Furthermore, teachers-in-training receive a stipend equivalent to 60 percent of a teacher’s salary, in exchange for teaching in Singapore for at least three years.